Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 • Andean Toad: These toads are adapted to high-altitude environments and are often found in the Puna grasslands.

-• Frogs: Various frog species inhabit the cloud forest, taking advantage of the moisture and abundance of insects.
+• Frogs: Various species inhabit the cloud forest, taking advantage of the moisture and abundant insects.

 Insects: